Index

 Description

-Rackett Equation of State for saturated liquids. it is independent of the pressure.
+Rackett Equation of State for saturated liquids.
+It is independent of the pressure.

 Tr = T/Tc